 The bill amends Section 40-18-111 of the Code of Alabama 1975 to extend the existing income tax credit for the construction, acquisition, or installation of qualified storm shelters at primary residences.
 The tax credit is set at a maximum of $3,000 or 50% of the total costs incurred, excluding any reimbursed amounts from other entities.
-The bill specifies that taxpayers must apply for and claim the credit in the tax year they receive a tax credit certificate from the Alabama Emergency Management Agency (AEMA).
-The total amount of tax credits available is capped at $2 million annually, and the AEMA is responsible for issuing certificates on a first-come, first-served basis until the cap is reached.
+The credit must be applied for and claimed in the tax year when the taxpayer receives a tax credit certificate from the Alabama Emergency Management Agency.
+The bill also establishes an annual cap of $2 million for the total tax credits available to all taxpayers and requires the Alabama Emergency Management Agency to issue tax credit certificates on a first-come, first-served basis until the cap is reached.

 Enrolled: 40-18-111